Sri Lanka lifts ban on Facebook imposed after spasm of communal violence

 At least two people were killed in clashes last week when Sinhalese Buddhists, angered by the killing of a Buddhist driver by Muslims, attacked mosques and Muslim-owned properties in the central Kandy district.

-Some of the violence was instigated by postings on Facebook threatening, according to the government, which on March 7 cut access to Facebook, Viber and WhatsApp.
+Some of the violence was instigated by threatening posts on Facebook, according to the government, which cut access to Facebook, Viber and WhatsApp on March 7.
 It initially said the ban would last for three days but extended the block without informing the public, users said.

 He said he had instructed the telecommunication regulator to remove the temporary ban with immediate effect.

-Government officials have said Facebook's action against those who spread hate speech has been too slow.
+Government officials have said Facebook's action against those who spread hate speech had been too slow.

 "Facebook officials agreed to speed up the response time," telecommunication minister Harin Fernando, who participated in the discussion with Facebook officials, told Reuters.

+Facebook Inc said in a statement to Reuters its officials met Sri Lankan government officials to outline the company's community standards and commitment to removing hate speech and incitement to violence from its platform.

+"We have clear rules against such content, and will remove it when we're made aware of it.
+We are glad access to our services, and important connections for people and businesses, have been restored," the statement said.

-The government had lifted the ban on Viber and WhatsApp earlier this week.
+The government lifted the ban on Viber and WhatsApp earlier this week.

 Fernando said on Tuesday the government could not control hate speech and fake messages on Facebook by "extreme" Buddhists and Muslims and it had become a menace to national security.